 It should be noted that although the RSS was officially revoked by the Secretary of State on 6th July 2010, RSS was reinstated on 10th November 2010 following a legal challenge which found this revocation to be unlawful.
-The RSS therefore remains part of the Development Plan.
+The enactment of the Localism Bill allows for the revocation process to begin.
+This will involve a 12-week consultation into eight strategic environmental assessments looking at the decision to scrap regional strategies.
+This must be completed before orders can be laid in Parliament to revoke RSS.
+Until such a time that this process is complete and the RSS has been formally revoked, the North West RSS remains part of the adopted Development Plan.

-It is important to note that the RSS was still adopted policy over the monitoring period (1st April 2009- 31st March 2010).
+Therefore RSS was still adopted policy over the monitoring period (1st April 2010- 31st March 2011).